-According to an article in the TFF Forum, this can be optimized even further.
-In the past, some Tesla buyers were even given a note when handing over the car.
-On this slip of paper additional tips for loading are listed:
+According to a german article in the TFF Forum, this can be optimized even further.
+In the past, some Tesla buyers were even given a note with tips for slow charing when handing over the car.

 In fact, at 12-14A the charging efficiency is higher compared to 16A.
 At 14A it should be 92-94%, at 16A mostly a little less than 90%.
 So if you have time and can charge three-phase, you should ideally charge with 12A instead of 16A.
 A disadvantage of this variant is the new Tesla mobile charger UMC2, which is included in all new cars since the beginning of 2019.
 With the UMC2 only single-phase charging with a maximum of 3.7 kW is possible.
 So if you want to charge faster, you have to buy a Wallbox or a third-party charger.
 This is usually associated with costs between 700 and 2000 EUR/CHF.
 Depending on how complex the electrical installation is.
 It remains questionable whether this financial effort will pay off at some point through the electricity savings.
 In the end, it also depends on how often you charge at home or away.